-What is the best Echo show available?
+These are the Amazon Echo Show devices that you should buy

 Bottom line

 Amazon realized it was onto something when it created the first Echo Show device and the Echo Spot, and each subsequent generation and product in the line has improved where it counts.
 There is now an Echo Show to fit just about any space and budget, and the quality of the microphones, speakers, and screens continues to improve.
-For our money, the Echo Show 8 is the best choice for most people, because it makes the right tradeoffs when it comes to size, specs, and price.
+For our money, the Echo Show 8 (2nd Gen) is the best choice for most people because it makes the right tradeoffs when it comes to size, specs, and price.

-That being said, the smaller Echo Show 5 and larger Echo Show (2nd Gen) are great products in their own right.
-Many people may consider getting one of the larger devices for the main room in their home, and putting an Echo Show 5 or Echo Spot in an office or bedroom.
-Amazon has recognized this potential use case and is even offering a pretty compelling bundle right now with the Echo Show 8 and Echo Show 5 being packaged together for less than an Echo Show (2nd Gen)!
+That said, the smaller Echo Show 5 and larger Echo Show 10 (3rd Gen) are great products in their own right.
+Many people may consider getting an Echo Show 10 (3rd Gen) for the main room in their home and putting an Echo Show 5 in an office or bedroom.

+If you are already in the Amazon Echo system, then you'll love these devices.
+However, you also might want to consider the Amazon Echo Show 15, which is available for pre-order now.
+Measuring 15 inches, the Echo Show 15 display is five inches larger than the Echo Show 10.

+When comparing the Echo Show 15 vs. Echo Show 10 (3rd Gen), it's also worth pointing out that the new device can be mounted on a wall in portrait or landscape mode and can recognize family members and pull up relevant content like calendar appointments via on-device processing.
+While the built-in camera and speakers aren't much better than previously-released Echo Show devices, the Echo Show 15 is easily Amazon's best smart photo frame to date.

-If you are already in the Amazon Echo-system, then you'll love these devices.
-If you haven't taken the Alexa plunge, then any one of these smart screens present a great place to start!
+If you haven't yet taken the plunge, any of these smart screens is a great place to start getting one of the best Alexa speakers available.

 Credits — The team that worked on this guide